Community Created Art

 Artwork including The Elephant in the Room: Jubilee will be on display at the Zeitgeist Atrium until June 26th.

-It is also available to purchase with a portion of the proceeds going to support the YWCA and their mission to empower women and eliminate racism.
+This piece is not for sale, but other pieces are and a portion of the proceeds go to support the YWCA and their mission to empower women and eliminate racism.

 Featured in